bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 ## *Introduction*

-This repository includes all the project files related to development of an `Arduino based autonomous mobile robot`.
-The project is being done by a team of 5 undergraduates at Department of Electronic and Telecommunication Engineering, University of Moratuwa, Sri Lanka.
-Following figure illustrates the `initial prototype` of the planned mobile robot design and it may be subjected to various changes during the actual robot implementing stage due to possible reasons.
+This repository includes all the project files related to the development of an `Arduino based autonomous mobile robot`.
+The project is being done by a team of 5 undergraduates at the Department of Electronic and Telecommunication Engineering, University of Moratuwa, Sri Lanka.
+The following figure illustrates the `initial prototype` of the planned mobile robot design and it may be subjected to various changes during the actual robot implementing stage due to possible reasons.

 ![Initial prototype Of the Mobile Robot](https://github.com/bimalka98/Autonomous-Mobile-Robot/blob/master/Figures/robot.PNG)*Version 1*